 It is notable that the G16 offers wifi support, while the LX7 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G16 is a recent model that features in the current product line-up of Canon.
-In contrast, the LX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the LX7 was succeeded by the Panasonic LX10.
+Both the G16 and the LX7 have been discontinued, but can regularly be found used on ebay.
+The LX7 was replaced by the Panasonic LX10, while the G16 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G16 and the Panasonic LX7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.